 Yolanda’s experiences working with businesses in a wide range of industries combined with her operational expertise allows her to provide insights on many different kinds of problems.
 She enjoys creative problem solving and has served as a 12.000 mentor since 2006 (Mission 2010), as she has long been interested in helping to solve the world’s environmental and sustainability problems.
 Some of her other MIT alumni activities include leadership in her class and fund raising for the Institute.

-She is deeply interested in the specific mission of Mission 2020, as her hometown of Honolulu is confronting environmental and economic sustainability issues due to its island location.
+She is deeply interested in the specific mission of Mission 2021, as her hometown of Honolulu is already confronting climate change.

 As she lives in Honolulu, communication will have to be via email, phone, Skype, or Google+ Hangouts.